GrantCuster/hwriting/content/posts/2021-08-10-computer-lab-an-idea-for-an-art-installation-for-software-development.md

 ### Is the split necessary?

-Is there something controlling and hierarchical about the split betweeen the front-half and the back-half?
+Is there something controlling and hierarchical about the split betweeen the front half and the back half?
 Possibly.
 The main reason I settled on the division is a practical one: to make the software the back-half developers need access to lots of tools (including the internet) that it would not be feasible to bootstrap from scratch.
 Hopefully there would be a point where software for the front-half computers could be written on the front-half computers, using home-grown dev tools.
 But I imagine that would take some time.

 ### Inspiration

 [Hundred Rabbits](https://100r.co/site/about_us.html) are huge inspiration here.
 They've been building their own suite of creative tools, used by themselves and many others (including me).
-Their recent work on [Uxn](https://100r.co/site/uxn.html), a virtual computer, could function (as much as I understand it) as an alternate operating system complete with homegrown tools.
+Their recent work on [Uxn](https://100r.co/site/uxn.html), a virtual computer, could function (as much as I understand it) as an alternate operating system complete with home-grown tools.

 ### Scaled-down versions